GGracieux/lighthouse-orchestrator/README.md

 Lightkeeper loads it's default configuration (see /default-conf/lightkeeper.json) and then overloads it with your custom lightkeeper.json file located under config-dir folder.

 #### reports
-- reports.formats: lighthouse generated reports format
+- reports.formats: lighthouse generated reports format,
 - reports.retentionDays : number of days reports should be kept.

 #### logs